Muhammad Kazim Khan

-Muhammad Kazim Khan (Urdu: محمد کاظم خان) was a Pakistani Politician and Member of Senate of Pakistan, currently serving as Chairperson- Senate Committee on Law and Justice.
+Muhammad Kazim Khan (Urdu: محمد کاظم خان) was a Pakistani Politician and Member of Senate of Pakistan, who served as Chairperson- Senate Committee on Law and Justice from 2009 to 2015.

 Political career

 He belongs to Punjab province of Pakistan, and was elected to the Senate of Pakistan in March 2009 on a reserved seat of Technocrats & Ulema as Pakistan Peoples Party candidate.
 He was the chairperson of Senate Committee on Law and Justice and member of senate committees of Functional Committee on Government Assurances, National Food Security and Research, Federal Education and Professional Training and Select Committee.
-He was elected Vice-Chairman Pakistan Bar Council in 2010.
+He was elected Vice-chairman Pakistan Bar Council in 2010.